 Based in the Murrieta-Temecula Valley of Southern California and founded in 1996, Adrylan Communications, Inc. provides K-12 assessment and reporting solutions that fully support California’s transition to the Common Core State Standards.
 Adrylan is the designer of the Educator’s Assessment Data Management System (EADMS).
 A web-based application, EADMS is designed to work with any type of student enrollment, demographic, and testing data and is a support lifeline for districts, schools, and classrooms, providing the data insight necessary to help break out of instructional deadlock.

-Using the ADMS from Performance Matters, districts can administer Measured Progress Benchmarks and Testlets, as well as create their own Common Core tests from items in the Measured Progress Item Bank.
+Adrylan supports the delivery and reporting of Measured Progress Benchmarks and Testlets, and also allows educators to create their own Common Core tests from the Measured Progress Formative Item Bank.

 Through this new collaboration, educators can turn to McREL and Measured Progress for tools that guide their transition to the Common Core State Standards.
 McREL provides guidance and professional development on high-quality curricula and instructional practices that align to the Common Core State Standards.
-At the same time, Measured Progress's COMMON CORE Assessments and DATAWISE™ assessment and data management system can be used to help educators collect data and assess student mastery of the new standards.
+At the same time, Measured Progress's COMMON CORE Assessments can be used to help educators collect data and assess student mastery of the new standards.

 IMS Global Learning Consortium (IMS GLC) is the world’s leading educational technology standards-setting collaborative.
 This non-profit member organization strives to enable the growth and impact of learning technology for K-12, corporate, and higher education worldwide.
 IMS GLC members collaborate on interoperability standards and major adoption projects for the digital support of education and learning.